Quantum computing innovation to simulate quantum systems

 The project will begin by using existing noisy intermediate-scale quantum (NISQ) devices to simulate small physical systems, such as the lattice-regularized Wess–Zumino model — a supersymmetric quantum field theory that can exhibit spontaneous supersymmetry breaking.
 As part of this work, you will investigate the capabilities of a variety of NISQ devices, including systems based on binary qubits, d-state qudits, or continuous-variable qumodes, as well as the possibility of hybrid devices.

-In the next stage of the project you will develop customized error mitigation techniques to optimize the performance of the most promising of these devices.
-In addition to maximizing the capabilities of existing devices, through this work you may also contribute to the co-design of future quantum hardware.
+In the next stage the project will develop customized error mitigation techniques to optimize the performance of the most promising of these devices.
+In addition to maximizing the capabilities of existing devices, through this work the student may also contribute to the co-design of future quantum hardware.
 Depending on the progress of the technology, it may also be possible to incorporate simple quantum error correction into certain aspects of this work.